REGISTRATION INFO COMING SOON!! CHECK BACK MAY 1ST!

 The objective of this workshop is to explore existing systems biology projects and approaches and how these projects might be better coordinated to optimally improve disease understanding and interventions.

 Despite investment of billions of dollars over the past few decades, development of new drugs and other potential disease interventions remain elusive and immensely expensive.
 The average pre-approval cost of research and development for a successful drug is estimated to be US$2.6 billion and the number of new drugs approved per billion US dollars spent has halved roughly every 9 years since 1950, decreasing around 80-fold in inflation-adjusted terms .
 More than 90% of compounds entering clinical trials fail to gain regulatory approval, mainly as a result of insufficient efficacy and/or unacceptable toxicity, because of the limited predictive value of preclinical studies .
 There is a growing recognition that, to increase the success rate, a stronger focus on human-relevant data is needed [4, 5].
-In fact, the realization of similar failures in existing methods for evaluating chemical safety has led the National Institutes of Health, the US Environmental Protection Agency, the US Department of Defense (Defense Advanced Research Projects Agency), as well as the European Commission and European industry, to invest hundreds of millions of dollars to develop more relevant, efficient methods to understand chemical toxicity – based on understanding and functionalizing human biological pathways [6-8].
+In fact, the realization of similar failures in existing methods for evaluating chemical safety has led the National Institutes of Health, the US Environmental Protection Agency, the US Department of Defense (Defense Advanced Research Projects Agency), as well as the European Commission and European industry, to invest hundreds of millions of dollars to develop more relevant, efficient methods to understand chemical toxicity – and to leverage that understanding to improve human and environmental health [6-8].

 Fundamental to these new approaches is the concept of using knowledge of biological pathways or networks (systems biology) to improve our understanding of toxicity and disease.
 This concept is being developed and implemented in toxicology as “Adverse Outcome Pathways” (AOPs).
 A collaboration between the European Commission, the US Environmental Protection Agency and the Organization for